May 3, 2013, 11:28 AM

 than good can happen.

-According to a recent survey conducted by the Pew Research Center, 97% of 13 to 17-year-olds use at least one of seven major online platforms, with 45% of teens agreeing they are online “almost constantly.”
+According to a survey conducted by the Pew Research Center in March two years ago, 97% of 13 to 17-year-olds use at least one of seven major online platforms, with 45% of U.S. teens agreeing they are online “almost constantly.”

 A Guest Editorial